 - Magazine Release- Releases magazine from the magazine well for reloading.

-- Slide Catch – The latch on the left side of the gun that locks and releases the slide after the last round is fired.
+- Slide Catch – The latch on the left side of the gun that locks and releases the slide after firing the last round.

-- Barrel – The metal tube through which the bullet is fired.
+- Barrel – The metal tube where the bullet passes through when firing.

-- Accessory Rail – Support for optional accessories on the pistol such as lights or laser sights.
+- Accessory Rail – Support for optional Glock 19 accessories such as lights or laser sights.

-- Magazine Well – The slot in which these Glock magazines are inserted.
+- Magazine Well – The slot for inserting Glock 19 magazines.

 - Grip/Back Strap – the front and back of the handle

 - Rear and Front Sights – Raised notches on the slide of the gun that help to target and aim.